steenhansen/type-czech/README.md

 ```

 ### The Recipe
-  TypeCzech function calls should only appear in these three places, encased by either
+  TypeCzech function calls should only appear in these three places:

-  - 1 a linked up PRE_check() function
+  - A. encased by a linked up PRE_check() function
-  - 2 a linked up POST_check() function
+  - B. wrapped by a linked up POST_check() function
-  - 3 or inside an isActive() if then statement inside of a promise.
+  - C. or inside an isActive() if then statement inside of a promise.
 Then you
     have to deliver the error message via an assert_check() call; it's not automatic.

 ```
 function PRE_check_yourFunc(){
-  /* 1 TypeCzech functions should mostly appear here to check parameters before yourFunc() runs */ }
+  /* A. TypeCzech functions should mostly appear here to check parameters before yourFunc() runs */ }

 function POST_check_yourFunc(){
-  /* 2 TypeCzech functions sometimes occur here to check the results of yourFunc() */ }
+  /* B. TypeCzech functions sometimes occur here to check the results of yourFunc() */ }
 yourFunc = type_czech.linkUp(yourFunc, PRE_check_yourFunc, POST_check_yourFunc)